BrnGomes0/ConfigGitHubCommands/README.md

 <br>

 Your first commit has been performed.
 Your repository will contain your committed files.

-If you change any other files and want to commit in the same repository using the SAME MACHINE, just follow the codes below:
+<strong>## If you change any other files and want to commit in the same repository using the SAME MACHINE, just follow the codes below:</strong>

 clear